Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 RACI stands for:

-• Accountable – Who decides and bears the responsibility?
+• Accountable – Who decides and holds responsibility?

-• Consulted – Who is asked before the decision?
+• Consulted – Who is consulted before the decision?

 • Informed – Who is informed after the decision?